 - Admission to the program without subject matter deficiency requires at least 10 semester credits of completed coursework in basic biological and/or physical sciences (e.g., biology, chemistry, physics, geology).

 - Students may be admitted with deficiency with the expectation that the deficiency will be met through completed coursework (for non-graduate program credit) within one year of admission.

-Each applicant must also be accepted by a faculty advisor before admission.
+- Obtaining and being accepted by a School of the Environment faculty advisor prior to admission.
 Arrangements for a faculty advisor should be made through interaction between the student and the faculty member.
 The initial contact may be made either by the applicant or the faculty member.

 Students must identify a member of the graduate faculty in SoE who agrees to serve as their graduate advisor.
 Together the advisor and student will select a committee consisting of at least three graduate faculty members.